Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

-\begin{rem} Assume that $\mathcal O$ is irreducible. \begin{enumerate} \item Modding out by $\mh^0(G,\mathcal O)$ on the LHS of \eqref{inj1} has twofold consequences.
-First, dividing by the subgroup of $G$-invariant matrices corresponds to being able to choose arbitrary values $z_O$ at the orbit-heads $(x_O,y_O)$ in the notation of Algorithm \ref{alg}, line 14.
-Second, modding out by $\mh^0(G,\mathcal O)$ makes identifications modulo $D$-equivalence. \item It follows from (1) that different classes in $\mh^1(G,\mathcal O)/\mh^0(G,\mathcal O)$ are diagonally inequivalent. cf. Theorem \ref{class_sect}. \end{enumerate} \end{rem}
+\begin{rem} Assume that $\mathcal O$ is irreducible. \begin{enumerate} \item Dividing by $\mh^0(G,\mathcal O)$ in the LHS of \eqref{inj1} has a twofold meaning.
+When we divide by the subgroup of $G$-invariant matrices we account for that different possible choices of the values values $z_O$ at the orbit-heads $(x_O,y_O)$ as in the notation of Algorithm \ref{alg}, line 14.
+Secondly, we also divide by diagonal equivalences as they appear in $\mh^0(G,\mathcal O)$.
+This choice allows us to discuss cohomology groups (appearing in the RHS), rather than cocycle groups. \item It follows from (1) that different classes in $\mh^1(G,\mathcal O)/\mh^0(G,\mathcal O)$ are diagonally inequivalent. cf. Theorem \ref{class_sect}. \end{enumerate} \end{rem}